Bankart + Remplissage Procedure for Shoulder Dislocation

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the Bankart + Remplissage treatment for shoulder dislocation?
+What prior data suggests that the Bankart +/- Remplissage Procedure is safe for shoulder dislocation?

 Moin Khan, MD